maude-se/maude-se/README.md

 ## Building

-We provide a building script, `build.sh`.
-You can simply build Maude-SE as follows:
+We provide a building script.
+Use the following command to build Maude-SE:

 ```
 ./build.sh maude-se
 ```

-The script creates an `out` directory at the top directory and stores the built product (a python wheel) in it.
+The above command creates an `out` directory at the top directory and stores the built product (a python wheel) in it.
-Then, use the following command to install the wheel:
+Use the following command to install the wheel:
 ```
 pip install ./out/*.whl
 ```